Video Over IP, Explained

 Television broadcast content, which includes video, audio, and ancillary data, is deconstructed into several different streams and then transported over an IP as individual packets of data instead of through an SDI cable.
 Once the packets reach their destination, they’re put back together by a synchronization technology called Precision Time Protocol or PTP.

-SMPTE ST 2110: Within production facilities, SMPTE 2110 and NDI are used to send content between equipment on-site, replacing the need for SDI cables.
+SMPTE ST 2110: Within production facilities, SMPTE 2110 can be used to send content between equipment on-site, replacing the need for SDI cables.
 When it comes to SMPTE 2110, the video, audio, and metadata are sent as separate streams, each with their own IP address, and can be managed as independent essences.
 Each can be processed by different production equipment while ending up at the same destination, allowing for more flexible workflows.
-PTP enables timestamps on video and audio data to ensure everything remains in sync.
+PTP enables timestamps on video and audio data to ensure everything remains in synch.
 For a more in-depth look at SMPTE 2110, make sure to read this post.

 NDI: NDI, or Network Device Interface, is a video over IP transmission protocol developed by NewTek as a royalty-free technology.
 Unlike SMPTE 2110, NDI shares lightly compressed video, along with audio and metadata, over IP networks for broadcast contribution and production in one bundled stream.
-Though NDI is not as flexible as SMPTE 2110, nor does it support uncompressed video, it is easier to deploy.
-While sending the data as one stream makes it easier to use, it’s not as flexible as SMPTE 2110 and because NDI video is compressed, you won’t be getting the highest possible quality.
+Though NDI is not as flexible as SMPTE 2110, nor does is support uncompressed video, it is easier to deploy.

 IP Transport Protocols: Video transport protocols like the Secure Reliable Transport (SRT) protocol can be used to transport compressed video, H.264 and HEVC over the internet for remote contribution and for distribution of content to partners and stakeholders.
 For more on live video streaming protocols, read this post.